2020-10-22 Posted By Jenna

-One of my AHA! moments came when I was with a bunch of strong, beautiful women, all of whom were dealing with varying medical circumstances.
-Then, one of us piped up about an issue that this person had held on tight to for the longest time.
-Never had this person been ready to open up about it, not knowing if it was a girl thing, a wheelchair thing or a specific medical condition thing, but then it was out in the open.
-Our eyes widened realizing that all along there had been someone else wondering, overanalyzing, feeling isolated, not knowing someone else had been on the same journey.
+I remember an "AHA!" moment that hit a bunch of strong, beautiful women, all of whom were dealing with varying medical challenges--but it took one fearless Wonder Woman to make it happen.
+That's right, she piped up about an issue that she had held onto so tight for the longest time.
+Never had she been ready to open up about it, not knowing if it: was a "girl thing", a "wheelchair thing" or a specific "medical condition" thing; but then it was out in the open and she couldn't take it back.
+ALL of our eyes widened realizing that all along there had been someone else wondering, overanalyzing, feeling isolated, not knowing someone else had been dealing with that "thing", too!
 The stories that ensued, let me tell you!
-Actually, they’re not appropriate, so maybe not...
+Actually, I can't--it's a girl code thing.

 Three years ago, I felt like a victim.
 I came this close to dying.
-Nope, this isn’t a case of being melodramatic, I was actually seeing the light getting brighter and brighter after a freak series of unfortunate events.
-Naturally, I felt like my life was not my own, and there was nothing left in me to do anything about it.
-Once home from the ICU, I was having nightmares, I wasn’t eating, I was having flare ups of a condition that started this near death business in the first place and I would end up back in the ER over and over again - defeated.
+Nope, this isn’t a case of being melodramatic, I was actually seeing the light after a freak series of unfortunate events.
+Naturally, I felt like my life was not my own and there was nothing left in me to do anything about it.
+Once I got home from the ICU, I was having nightmares, I wasn’t eating, I was having flare ups of the freak condition that started this whole near-death business in the first place, bringing me back to the ER over and over again over the next few months - defeated.

 At this point, I wasn’t focusing on what the establishment would say or even other patients.
 This was about me.
-This was about how I was going to learn how to interact with our less-than perfect medical system and throw in a little, actually A LOT, of Patch Adams.
-I didn’t want to fight with my doctors to be heard, I didn’t want to feel like I had to look over my medical teams’ shoulders to make sure that I was getting the right dosages of my meds or that my allergens were staying out of the room.
-I was becoming a cold person when taking my “patient” role (some say possessed), and that’s just not me.
-So I wanted to figure out a way to give the doctors what they needed to help them give me what I needed- that way we could all move forward peacefully.
+This was about how I was going to learn how to interact with our less-than-perfect medical system and throw in a little (actually A LOT) of essence of Patch Adams.
+I didn’t want to fight with my doctors to be heard (I don't think that's what they wanted, either), I didn’t want to feel like I had to look over my medical teams’ shoulders to make sure that I was getting the right dosages of my meds or that my allergens were staying out of the room.
+The worst part of how things had turned out?
+I was becoming a cold person when taking my “patient” role (some say "possessed"), and that’s just not me.
+I then devoted my life to to figuring out a way to give the medical team what they needed to help them give me what I needed--that way we could all move forward...peacefully.
 “You treat a disease, you win, you lose.
 You treat a person, I guarantee you, you'll win, no matter what the outcome.” - Patch Adams

 Welcome to PHOENIX ATTITUDE!